 Go ahead and make it the day before

 This side dish tastes best the day after it’s made, so go ahead and prep early.
 You can actually make cranberry sauce several days early if you’d like.
+It’s never a task that I leave until Thanksgiving day.
 After it has cooled, just place the sauce in a pretty dish, cover it up and you’re all set for Thanksgiving.
-Also take a look at these make-ahead holiday side dishes that I’ve included in a blogger roundup – you’ll love so many of them!
+Also, take a look at these make-ahead holiday side dishes that I’ve included in a blogger roundup – you’ll love so many of them!
+The holidays are always less overwhelming the more prep you do.
+In fact, that would be the biggest piece of holiday entertaining advice I have for you – prep ahead of time.

 Here’s a hint – make two